hyperledger-solang/solang/README.md

 Earlier versions require your own build of llvm, see below.

-To use the lalrpop parser, solang relies on rust box_patterns.
-This is not available in rust stable channel yet, so the rustc nightly compiler must be used.
-So, install rust using [rustup](https://rustup.rs/) and then switch to the nightly channel using `rustup default nightly`.

 ## llvm libraries

 You will need the llvm libs, compiled with the WebAssembly backend/target.